 In a small business, it’s important to have all your departments on the same page… but in a lot of cases, they aren’t even in the same book.

 When each team has its own set of tools, silos can develop, and things start slipping through the cracks.
 And if you have remote team members, as so many of us do today, active collaboration becomes even more of a challenge.

 Unified communications platforms tear down silos by pulling everyone into the same space for their daily tasks.
 With features like team messaging and video conferencing, coworkers are just a click away from each other no matter where they work.
-And with file sharing and task tracking right inside the platform, it’s easy to keep everyone up to speed and heading toward common goals.
+And with file sharing and task tracking right inside the platform, it’s easy to keep everyone up to speed and collaborating on common goals.